-For those who are sleeping sleep at night, and those who are getting drunk get drunk at night (ULT)

-It is well known that when people are unaware of what will happen, it is {usually} at night, when they are sleeping.
+For the ones sleeping sleep at night, and the ones getting drunk get drunk at night (ULT) It is well known that when people are unaware of what will happen, it is {usually} at night, when they are sleeping.
 And when people get drunk, they are not ready for what will happen.
 They {usually} get drunk at night, {when they cannot perceive things as well (UST)